atfb10/Easy-Instagram-Manager/ReadMe.md

 ### How to Run Locally
 * Install Python3.
 Add to path if in Windows
-* Install virtualenv - pip install virtualenv
-* Create virtualenv - virtualenv -p python venv
-* Start virtual env - cd venv - source Scripts/activate
-* Install project requirements - virtualenv -p python env
+* Install project requirements pip install -r requirements.txt
-* Create PII.py file.
+* Create PII.py file in same file as bot.py.
 Create and assign variables imported from bot.py
 * Update variables to suit your needs